cfosprof/reading-notes/401/prep.md

 <details markdown="block"><summary>Debugging Java</summary>

 Follow through all the directions in every section of this page.
+Topics covered:

-Before you start…
+Before you start…Putting breakpoints
-Putting breakpoints
 Starting a debugger session
 Stepping through the application
 Stepping through the statements directly
 Stepping through the method calls
 </details>

 <details markdown="block"><summary>Submitting Your Work</summary>